 It’s hard to define what best Telegram Bots mean.
 It really depends on the kind of functionality you are looking for.
-To create our Best Telegram Bot list we picked out Telegram bots with functionality that goes above and beyond most bots.
+To create our Best Telegram Bot list we picked out the best bots for Telegram with functionality that goes above and beyond most bots.

 1. Trello Bot (Username: @trello_bot)

 Trello is a kanban board for task and project management.
 If you get tired of using the interface to manage your project, try the Trello Bot.
 Using the Telegram Trello Bot enables you to create cards and receive update notifications from your Trello board.

 Before using the Trello Bot, you will need to let the bot know which board you would like to connect.
 Once connected you can add the bot to groups, create new Trello cards, and receive card notification as well as user replies.

 1. Search for @trello_bot in the search bar and start a chat with the bot.